|Martin Tournoij b35c86cfbd Fix up go.mod >_<||2 days ago|

 $ go build -ldflags="-X main.version=$(git log -n1 --format='%h_%cI')" \ -tags osusergo,netgo,sqlite_omit_load_extension \ -ldflags='-extldflags=-static' \ ./cmd/goatcounter

 goatcounter binary in the current directory.

-CGO_ENABLED=0 go build
+CGO_ENABLED=0 go build and use PostgreSQL.

 It’s not recommended to use